EmbedITCZ/jbehave-support/jbehave-support-core/docs/Rest-api.md

 | [1].lastName  | Cerutti       |
 ```

+Each of steps above can be used as one of successful variants, where you define default success status and result (data).
+`Then response from [TEST] REST API is successful` or `Then response from [TEST] REST API is successful and values match`.
+Successful response is defined in form of ExamplesTable in `RestServiceHandler#getSuccessResult()`

 #### Handling headers
 By default `application/json` will be send.
 If you need multipart request, i.e.: for sending file you have to specify appropriate header: `multipart/form-data`